 Animators and keyframes

-In case you are new to SVGator, you should start with this topic to learn how to add animators and keyframes to the timeline.
+In case you are new to SVGator, you should start by learning how to animate an element to become familiar with how you can add animators and keyframes to the timeline.

 You must have at least one element selected on the canvas to see the list of the animators.
-You will find the list here:
+You will find the list by clicking the Animate button:

 You can find the properties of each animator in the corresponding panel from the right sidebar: